anoma/nspec/docs/tutorial/engines/index.md

 	It is OK to keep non-determinism and mark it so that we are aware of potential issue.
-	Inapropriate resolution of non-terminism can lead to deadlocks.
+	Inappropriate resolution of non-determinism can lead to deadlocks.

 ### Inputs for the action of a guarded action